 The UC Davis Stebbins Cold Canyon Reserve, set in a steep canyon of the northern California Coast Range, showcases the impressive landscapes, human history, and plant and animal communities of the region.
 The reserve has a mix of undisturbed habitats, including grasslands, blue oak woodland, chaparral shrublands, riparian woodland, and a seasonal stream.

-Researchers and instructors are welcomed!
+The University maintains the reserve primarily as a site for teaching and research activities.
 Before working on or bringing a class group to the reserve, please fill out a use application.
 In most cases, your application will be processed within one business day.

 The mission of the University of California Natural Reserve System (NRS) is to contribute to the understanding and wise management of the Earth and its natural systems by supporting university-level teaching, research, and public service at protected natural areas throughout California.
 In 1965, the University of California began creating a network of protected sites that would represent California’s rich ecological diversity.